v1j4y/cmake-workshop/content/targets.rst

          Modify your ``CMakeLists.txt`` to output the ``automata`` executable in ``build/bin`` and the libraries in ``build/lib``.

+   5. Discuss pros and cons of one ``CMakeLists.txt`` compared to many.

 .. discussion:: Target properties vs. variables